 The Diet Culture Effect

-The backbone of diet culture messaging is to make you feel bad about yourself so that you will buy health, fashion and beauty products.
-Diet culture constantly tells us that who you are now, what you look like now, and who you’ve been is not good enough.
-But, if you diet, exercise, shrink down, lose weight and finally fit into those smaller pants (that the fashion industry is only making in limited sizes), you will finally be deemed worthy.
+The backbone of diet culture messaging is to make you feel bad about yourself.
+Period.
+It is an emotionally-charged way to convince you to buy their health, fashion and beauty products.
+Diet culture constantly tells you that who you are now, what you look like now, and who you’ve been is not good enough.
+But, if you diet, exercise, shrink down, lose weight!
+And finally fit into those smaller pants (that the fashion industry is only making in limited sizes).
+You will finally be deemed worthy. 💔

 How Diet Culture Messaging is Perpetuated in Before and After Photos